-You've started learning French.
+So: you've started learning French.
 You memorize new vocabulary words, use flashcards, practice conjugating verbs, study new grammar topics, and then comes the moment of truth: you meet a native speaker.
-Excited and nervous to show off what you've learned, you start to speak and...freeze.
+Excited and nervous to show off what you've learned, you start speaking and... freeze.
 You stumble over words.

 If you've ever studied a foreign language before, you're probably no stranger to this situation and to the difficulties of conversations.
 Reading, listening, and studying vocabulary and grammar is one thing.
 But when it comes time to actually speak, it's a whole new ball game.